libremfg/rhize-docs/content/deploy/maintain/keycloak-events.md

     identifier:
 ---

 Keycloak stores User and Admin event data in its database.
-You can retrieve use this information for auditing.
+This information can be valuable for your audits.

+This guide shows you how to export your Keycloak events to a file.
 To read Keycloak event data, use its Admin CLI.
 You can access the CLI from within the Keycloak's container.

 ## Prerequisites